Nagukore/Nagukore/README.md

 The clinic required a reliable digital platform with guided navigation to help patients access information efficiently.

 **Solution**
-Designed and deployed a responsive website with a **dual-mode chatbot system**:
+Developed and deployed a responsive website with a **dual-mode chatbot system**:
 - 🔹 **Offline chatbot mode** for structured navigation
-- 🔹 **Gemini-powered AI mode** for contextual assistance
+- 🔹 **Gemini-powered AI mode** for contextual guidance
 Integrated **API-based workflows** for scalability and maintainability.

 **Outcome**
 - 🚀 Live deployment at **ssclinickudlu.com**
-- 🤖 Improved user experience & service accessibility
+- 🤖 Improved accessibility & user engagement
-- 📱 Fully responsive and performance-optimized
+- 📱 Fully responsive across devices
-- ⚡ Production-ready, lightweight architecture
+- ⚡ Lightweight, production-ready architecture

 ---